Lockdown activity ideas and inspiration from the Medianet team!

 Have a read of our interview with Claire from earlier this year to find out more about how she applies her creative talents to her PR work.

-Ritika: Senior Account Manager Ritika Gambhir has been staying active in lockdown by practicing yoga — “the best exercise for mind, body and soul”.
+Ritika: Account Manager Ritika Gambhir has been staying active in lockdown by practicing yoga — “the best exercise for mind, body and soul”.
 Her favourite is the universally loved Yoga with Adriene — keep an eye out for a guest appearance from blue heeler Benji.

 Ritika also suggests redecorating your home with some spring essentials if you’re looking for some way to keep busy.